p27mcgee/gladys/README.md

 And something must be done about those ugly exception stack traces that show up when the remote console is not listening as expected.

+## Acknowledgements

+This project was made possible by the astonishingly original and powerful tool Byte Buddy, the work of Rafael Winterhalter.
+Without Byte Buddy and Rafael's tireless efforts to support it's users and explain the intricacies and pitfalls of JVM instrumentation I could not conceive of having produced gladys, even with it's meager functionality.
+Thank you, Rafael, you are a craftsman of the highest order.

 \- Phil McGee

 [mskravitz]: https://vignette.wikia.nocookie.net/bewitched/images/e/ee/Gladys_Kravitz.jpg/revision/latest?cb=20090817040052